haf/expecto/README.md

 There's also a nuget `Expecto.VisualStudio.TestAdapter` that you can add to your test project to enable Visual Studio integration.

+Expecto tests are parallel and async by default, so that you can use all your cores for testing your software.

 Originally, Expecto is a fork of Fuchu aiming to be properly updated and pushed to nuget when PRs come in.
 Expecto is part of the F# suite of libraries I've built or am building, to make F# the most approachable language for system